SamuelSlavka/site/README.md

 ## Setup

 This app is separated into two submodules both on gitlab and each has its own pipelines.
 This pipline only refreshes services and the main proxy.
+All docker immmgaes are built for arm64 architecture.
 ### Submodules
 ```
 $ git submodule init